billg-splunk/javashop-otel/README.md

 # Set Environment Variables

-Environment Variables:

-Using nano edit the `.env` file.
+- Using nano edit the `.env` file.

-**Important Note**: Do not put any spaces in your name
+  - **Important Note**: Do not put any spaces in your name
 ```
 nano .env
 ```
+- Set the following values:
 ```
 SHOP_USER=<your_name>